 A short call to action or a clear call to action (CTA) is contained in promotional emails.
-The CTA implies the particular action you want your reader to take, when they are visiting a web page or making a purchase.
+The CTA implies the particular action you want your readers to take when they are visiting a web page or making a purchase.

 This type of marketing email is sent when needed, at your own pace.

-Newsletters - As the name suggests, a newsletter, shares news about your business (new product capabilities, new milestones achieved) or to highlight a use case for a product.
+Newsletters - As the name suggests, a newsletter, shares news about your business (new product capabilities, new milestones achieved) or highlights a use case for a product.
 Newsletters that are sent on a set schedule (weekly, bi-monthly, monthly) help you keep in touch with your subscribers.

 Announcements - Email is the perfect way to notify customers of company announcements, service changes, new launches, etc.

 As a channel, email has the formalities needed to deliver important messages.
-This would explain why email is the preferred channel for brands that have sent out crisis communications during COVID-19.
+This would explain why email was the preferred channel for brands that sent out crisis communications during COVID-19.

 Email is not a new technology.
 In fact, in 1971, it was one of the first digital media to arrive.
 But get this: email marketing, which is almost 50 years old, is more widely used today than ever before.